 In case that an AP affiliated with an AP MLD initiates for transmission an individually addressed Link Enablement Notification frame which includes notification of the enablement of one or more disabled links, the AP MLD shall enable the one or more disabled links only after the TXOP in which it has received the immediate acknowledgement from the intended recipient (i.e.non-AP STA affiliated with the non-AP MLD).

-In case that the Link Enablement Notification frame is sent by an AP affiliated with the AP MLD and the TID-To-Link Mapping element indicates at least one disabled link, the Link Enablement Notification frame should be scheduled so that all non-AP STAs operating on the link and are affiliated with non-AP MLD have the opportunity to receive at least one Link Enablement Notification frame.
+In case that the Link Enablement Notification frame is sent with the broadcast address by an AP affiliated with the AP MLD and the TID-To-Link Mapping element indicates at least one disabled link, the Link Enablement Notification frame should be scheduled so that all non-AP STAs operating on the link and are affiliated with non-AP MLD have the opportunity to receive at least one Link Enablement Notification frame.

-In case that the Link Mapping Presence Indicator subfield is present in the TID-To-Link Mapping element of the received Link Enablement Notification frame and the Link Mapping Presence Indicator subfield indicates that the Link Mappings of all TIDs are included in the TID-To-Link Mapping element (i.e. all bits are equal to 1), the non-AP MLD shall determine link disablement or enablement status for each of the setup links based on the Link Mapping fields that have been included in the TID-To-Link Mapping element.
+In case that the Link Mapping Presence Indicator subfield indicates that the Link Mappings of all TIDs are included in the TID-To-Link Mapping element (i.e. all bits are equal to 1), the non-AP MLD shall determine link disablement or enablement status for each of the setup links based on the Link Mapping fields that have been included in the TID-To-Link Mapping element.

-In case that the Link Mapping Presence Indicator subfield is present in the TID-To-Link Mapping element of the received Link Enablement Notification frame and the Link Mapping Presence Indicator subfield indicates that not all the Link Mappings of TIDs are included in the TID-To-Link Mapping element (i.e. one or more bits are equal to 0), the non-AP MLD shall determine link disablement or enablement status for each of the setup links based on the following:
+In case that the Link Mapping Presence Indicator subfield indicates that not all the Link Mappings of TIDs are included in the TID-To-Link Mapping element (i.e. one or more bits are equal to 0), the non-AP MLD shall determine link disablement or enablement status for each of the setup links based on the following:

 For the TIDs whose Link Mapping fields are included in the TID-To-Link Mapping element of the received Link Enablement Notification frame, it shall use these Link Mapping fields.

-For the TIDs whose Link Mapping fields are excluded from the TID-To-Link Mapping element of the received Link Enablement Notification frame, it shall use the Link Mapping fields of these TIDs that have been received in the most recent Link Enablement Notification frame.
+For the TIDs whose Link Mapping fields are excluded from the TID-To-Link Mapping element of the received Link Enablement Notification frame, it shall use the Link Mapping fields of these TIDs that have been received in the most recent TID-To-Link Mapping element with Direction subfield set to 1 (that is included either in Link Enablement Notification frame or in TID-to-Link Mapping Response frame if the TID-To-Link Mapping Negotiation is supported).

 If no Link Mapping field has been received for specific TID (in the DL direction) from the associated AP MLD, the non-AP MLD shall assume the default Link Mapping for this TID (i.e. all links are mapped to this TID).